U.S. Christian broadcaster Paul Crouch dies aged 79

-Paul Crouch, the U.S. televangelist who founded one of the world's largest Christian broadcasting networks, died on Saturday at age 79.
+Paul Crouch, the U.S. televangelist who founded one of the world's largest Christian broadcasting networks, died on Saturday aged 79.

-Crouch left his job as general manager of a San Bernardino, California, broadcaster in 1973, then bought and expanded a California television station.
+Crouch left his job as general manager of a San Bernardino broadcaster in 1973, then bought and expanded a Californian California television station.

 TBN went on to broadcast over, among others, Smile of a Child children's channel, The Church Channel, TBN Asia, TBN Europe, TBN Russia, TBN Africa, Al-Horreya TV and Arabic language network and TBN Nejat TV, a Farsi language channel.